jimmyshah83/llm-tranformers/README.md

-# LLM Transformers Project - Medical Text Generation
+# LLM Transformers Project -

-This project demonstrates how to use Microsoft's Phi-4-mini-instruct model with the Hugging Face Transformers library for medical text generation tasks, specifically using Alzheimer's disease research abstracts.
+This project demonstrates how to use Microsoft's Phi-4-mini-instruct model with the Hugging Face Transformers library.
+It is based on tutorial: [https://huggingface.co/docs/transformers/en/tasks/text_generation](https://huggingface.co/docs/transformers/en/tasks/text_generation).

 ## Setup